Questions and Answers (Pt. 3 of 3)

 While it was placed in our minds to wonder "why there are so many denominations in Christianity," today we find hundreds of Armstrong offshoots (calling themselves "churches of God") with most of them claiming to be the "correct" or "true" one, yet differing or disagreeing on a number of points.

-Why Are There Many Different Christian Churches? [offsite link]
+Why Are There Many Different Christian Churches? [offsite article]